Fist of Fury II

-The final fight between Chen Shan and Miyamoto, played by Lo Lieh, is generally thought of as disappointing compared to other fights in the film, as it is slow and long.
-This film is generally regarded as one of Bruce Li's better films.
-It was not as well received as its predecessor, but was thought to be much better than Lo Wei’s New Fist of Fury.
-Another sequel was released in 1979, titled Fist of Fury III (a.k.a.
-Chinese Connection III).

 Plot

 After Chen Zhen's execution in Shanghai, the Japanese feared that his death would unite all Chinese kung fu schools against them.
 Fearing this, the Japanese gave orders to the head of the Hong Ku School, Miyamoto (Lo Lieh) to suppress all the Chinese schools including the Ching Wu School.
 Miyamoto sends the Japanese along with their interpreter to the Ching Wu School ordering the leader & students to leave the School.
 When they refuse, the Japanese beat up the students and destroy the school.
 Meanwhile, one Chinese man learns about the destruction of the Ching Wu School when he goes to Shanghai to visit Chen Zhen's grave.
 This Chinese man is the only one who has the guts to fight the Japanese.
 He is known as Chen Shan (Bruce Li) who is the brother of Chen Zhen and he vows to avenge his brother's death and end the terror of the Japanese once and for all.